 Doing so will help you identify how you’ll spend your time and how much money you’ll actually need to live it.
 Sooner or later.

 Retirement offers flexibility but for many that freedom can create stress.
 After years of adhering to a work routine, it can be difficult to find daily meaning in life without some sort of daily activity.
 As you prepare for retirement, start thinking about how you’d spend your days and integrate them into your current lifestyle.

 Continue to foster relationships with people you enjoy, trust, and share common interests.
 It’s important to remain connected with others.
-And equally important to meet new people who can usher enjoyable moments and deep meaning connections.
+And equally important to meet new people who can usher enjoyable moments and deeply meaningful connections.

 Retirement is about having time for more preferred experiences.
 It can be easy to retire and sit at home and spend time binge-watching.
 You’ll need to put yourself out there to gain new experiences.
 Whether you decide to volunteer, attend local events, or travel.
 Prioritize gaining experiences and creating new memories.

 There’s a lot of emphasis on growing assets and sizes of investment accounts.
 Much of the assets and investments may not be accessible to help cover the cost of your lifestyle.
-Assets and investments would need to sell for cash to pay for living expenses.
+You would need to sell your assets and investments for cash to pay for living expenses.

 Spend your savings mindfully

 If you’ve saved enough money to cover your lifestyle, you’ll need a spending plan to ensure you actually use the money you’ve saved and grown.
 There are some retirees who stress about spending money when financially they could afford to splurge.